Reidemeister numbers for arithmetic Borel subgroups in type A: Applications of Theorem

 \subsection{The case where \texorpdfstring{$R = \ri_\K$}{R = Ok}, a ring of integers}

-We now prove the last claim of Proposition~\ref{pps:FptFptt-1OK}.
 Recall that the integral closure of $\Z$ in a finite extension of $\Q$ is a free $\Z$-module of finite rank, whence the underlying additive group $\Addi(\ri_\K)$ of any ring of integers $\ri_\K$ is finitely generated.